Georgia vs. Georgia Tech NCAA Football Odds, Plays and Insights | November 27, 2021

 Georgia Stats and Trends

-- The Bulldogs have been favored by 35 points or more three times this season and covered the spread in one of them.
+- This season, the Bulldogs have just one against the spread win in three games as a favorite of 35 points or more.

-- Georgia's games this year have gone over the total in five out of 11 opportunities (45.5%).
+- Georgia's games this year have gone over the point total in 45.5% of its opportunities (five times in 11 games with a set point total).

-- When Georgia scores more than 32.5 points, it is 6-3 against the spread and 9-0 overall.
+- Georgia is 6-3 against the spread and 9-0 overall in games when it puts up more than 32.5 points.

-- When Georgia totals more than 454.9 yards, the team is 3-3 against the spread and 6-0 overall.
+- In games that Georgia piles up more than 454.9 yards, the team is 3-3 against the spread and 6-0 overall.

 - This year, the Bulldogs have turned the ball over 14 times, one more than the Yellow Jackets' takeaways (13).